Gov. Cuomo provides Sunday coronavirus update for NYS

 |Yates

-Yesterday, 59 New Yorkers died due to COVID-19 in New York State, bringing the total to 40,756.
+Saturday, 53 New Yorkers reportedly died due to COVID-19 in New York State, bringing the total to 41,139.
 A geographic breakdown is as follows, by county of residence:

 |Deaths by County of Residence